AdobeDocs/campaign-web.en/help/v8/workflows/activities/scheduler.md

 * Do not schedule a workflow to run more than every 15 minutes as it may impede overall system performance and create blocks in the database.
 * If you want to send a one-shot delivery in your workflow, you can add a scheduler activity and set it to run **Once**.
 You can also define the **Schedule** in the delivery's settings.
 * If you want to send a recurring delivery in your workflow, you need to use a **Scheduler** activity and set the execution frequency.
-The recurring delivery ativity does not allow you to define a schedule.
+The recurring delivery activity does not allow you to define a schedule.

 ## Configuration{#scheduler-configuration}